hopsonhelena/barcode_crossover_renew_bio/RESULTS.md

 ## Background

-Two library preparations of *D5405* were sequenced using Oxford Nanopore Technology (ONT) to assess the extent of barcode crossover in Felix's samples.
+Two unaligned BAM files subsampled to 100,000 reads, that each came from *D5405* barcodes from an ONT multiplexed sequencing run, were analyzed to assess barcode crossover.

 - `bc_zymo_1b_26-124-0070` — After (improved library prep)
 - `bc_zymo_3a_26-124-0051` — Before (original library prep)
-Each sample was subsampled to 100,000 reads for this analysis.

 ## Pipeline

-Unaligned BAM files that had *D5405* barcodes (barcodes excluded from files) were aligned to four reference genomes using `dorado aligner` (v1.3.1):
+BAM files were aligned to four reference genomes using dorado:

 - *D5405* — the expected reference
 - *Homo sapiens* (human)
 - *Oryza sativa* (rice)
 - Lambda phage

 Reads that did not map to D5405 were extracted and realigned to the other three references to determine whether they were from other species.
 All alignments were filtered to primary reads with MAPQ ≥ 10 to exclude spurious alignments.

 ## Results